stdarg/config-js/README.md

 handlers, but test the inputs you are using.
 The logic is, if you are not passing the correct types, it's a bug to fix not a run-time situation to handle.

+## Features

+* Support for multiple configuration files using NODE_ENV
+* Support for an optional defaults file that is overritten by target config
+    * The file, defaults.js must be next to the target config file(s)
+* Configurable separation character to specify value in object path
+* If an ENVIRONMENT variable exists in all upper case with the sep character relpaced by underscores, e.g. `_` Then the environment variable overrides any values in the configuration files.
+* On a get, if there is no matching environment variable, no config file value, default config value, or default agrgument, the function throws.

 ## Installation

     $ npm install config-js